6 babies

 Sexual relationships or orientation in the form of information about any partner and marital status – thereby indirectly providing information about the sexual observance of the patient and any partner.

-Genetic data (blood sample from patient/donor in certain cases).
+Genetic data (blood sample from patient/donor).

 Purpose